Kelvinator: World War II

-Between 1939 and 1945, the complete manufacturing facilities of the factories' group were turned over to the manufacturing of military supplies.
-With the exception of one-ton, two-wheeled truck cargo trailers and some refrigerators, Nash-Kelvinator did not manufacture products related to its pre-war operations.
+Between 1939 and 1945, all manufacturing was converted to produce military supplies.
+Except for one-ton, two-wheeled truck cargo trailers and some refrigerators, Nash-Kelvinator did not manufacture any products related to its pre-war operations.

 It became the largest producer of helicopters in the U.S. during the war by making the A Hoverfly II, the most advanced helicopter design of the war.
 Other wartime products included three- and four-blade propellers, optical equipment and binoculars as well as Pratt & Whitney R-2800 Double Wasp radial aircraft engines.
 The Kelvinator refrigerator facility in Grand Rapids, Michigan, had up to 5,000 employees when it produced airplane propellers and engine parts.
 Nash-Kelvinator placed 27th in the value of World War II production contracts that were awarded to U.S. firms.

-In Britain, Kelvinator of London contributed to the field of testing airplane components at ultra-low temperatures and instruments under high altitude conditions, research that was credited as saving the lives of many Allied aircrews.
+In Britain, Kelvinator of London contributed to the field of testing airplane components at ultra-low temperatures and instruments under high altitude conditions, research that was credited with saving the lives of many Allied aircrews.

-The company pledged to introduce the scientific discoveries gained during the war production into its appliances to make them more useful and efficient.
+The company pledged to introduce the scientific discoveries gained during the war production into its appliances to make them more valuable and efficient.